 The most prominent example is likely Google’s AdWords.
 Advertisers can bid on a variety of keywords, with the highest bidder being shown on top of the search results.

-Another source of income that aggregators normally have is being compensated for every order facilitated through their platform (also referred to as cost-per-acquisition).
+Another source of income that aggregators normally tap into is being compensated for every order facilitated through their platform (also referred to as cost-per-acquisition).

 Similarly, whenever a user clicks through and ends up making a purchase, the aggregator is being compensated with a percentage of the purchasing price.